MetClassNet/MCNSticker/README.md

-# Stickers for some IPB groups, Tools and Databases
+# Stickers for MetClassNet related things

-This repository contains stickers for some IPB groups, Tools and Databases.
+This repository contains stickers for MetClassNet sub-projects, packages and people.

 ## People Stickers: